microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationassignment-get-rubric.md

 ## Response

 If successful, this method returns a `200 OK` response code and an [educationRubric](../resources/educationrubric.md) object in the response body.
+Otherwise, it returns a `404 Not Found` response code.

 ## Examples